The String of hearts, also known as Ceropegia woodii, is the perfect trailing succulent to hang in your living space.

-- Make sure to re-pot your String of hearts every 1 to 2 years in an inch more giant planter than its previous one.
+- Make sure to re-pot your String of hearts every 1 to 2 years in 1 inch bigger pot.

-- After the propagation, you can feed your String of hearts once a month with a diluted standard houseplant fertilizer during the growing season to produce more new growth.
+- Feed your String of hearts once a month with a diluted standard houseplant fertilizer during the growing season for rapid growth.